Sameet Chavan, Chief Analyst-Technical and Derivatives, at Angel One

-We recommend buying on a decline for a near term target of Rs 550.
-The strict stop-loss needs to be placed at Rs 488.
+Thus, we recommend selling on a minor bounce towards Rs 694 – 697 for a near term target of Rs 664.
+The strict stop-loss needs to be placed at Rs 714.

 Disclaimer: The views and investment tips expressed by investment experts on Moneycontrol.com are their own and not those of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.